 What savings can people expect to make?

 Pretty big ones!
-Green Energy UK’s plan offers electricity at 20p cheaper per unit overnight.
+Green Energy UK’s plan offers electricity at 20p cheaper per unit overnight, so if you’re smart about when you run your appliances, you could see a big reduction in your bills.

-The prices of the ‘Tide’ tariff are as follows:
+The prices of their ‘Tide’ tariff are as follows:

 The cheapest rate is 11pm-6pm every night, when electricity is just 4.99p per unit.